KENILSHAHH/hyperliquid-hackathon-ba-25/README.md

    - Add your project folder under `/submissions/your-project-name/`.
    - Submit a **Pull Request** before the hackathon deadline.
    - Include a `README.md` in your folder describing your idea, tech stack, and demo.
+   - **All submissions must be open source licensed** (MIT, Apache 2.0, or similar).
+Unless the sponsor requires otherwiese.
+Include a `LICENSE` file in your submission folder.

 4. **Conduct**